HMS Barbara (1806): British service

-A month later, on 13 April, Barbara was at Aalborg where she cut out of the anchorage a ship of 400 tons, two galliots, and a sloop, loaded with grain for the Norwegian market.
+The next month Barbara joined Rear-Admiral George Hope's squadron and with it sailed to the Baltic.
+This marked the start of a busy period for her.
+A month later, on 13 April, Barbara was at Aalborg where she cut out of the anchorage a ship of 400 LT, two galliots and a sloop, loaded with grain for the Norwegian market.
 She escaped with these prizes though nine Danish gunboats pursued her, fortunately never quite getting within range of their guns.
 Next she moved to the entrance of the Kattegat, where she spent several months skirmishing with Danish naval vessels and flying batteries on shore.
-On 18 June Barbara boarded and examined a licensed Danish merchantman while being fired on by three brigs of the Danish navy, and six gunboats.
+On 18 June Barbara boarded and examined a licensed Danish merchantman while being fired on by three brigs of the Danish navy and six gunboats.

-Then on 3 July near Fladstrand Barbara engaged in an inconclusive engagement with the Danish praam Norge, which was supported by several other vessels.
+On 3 July, near Fladstrand, Barbara engaged in an inconclusive engagement with the Danish praam Norge, which was supported by several other vessels.
 Norge, of 80 men, was armed with two 32-pounder guns and six 18-pounder carronades.
 The next day Barbara drove a sloop on shore near The Skaw.
 Later that month Barbara visited Flagstrand under a flag of truce and anchored near Norge.
 Her captain remarked that now that he had had the opportunity to see Barbara more closely he knew how to deal with her in the future.
 Morgan received permission to replace two of her 18-pounder carronades with two 6-pounder bow chasers.

 The next month, on 11 August, 26 of Barbaras men in her boats landed on Great Grasholm island.
 There they destroyed a signal station and a battery of two guns.
 The Danes did not resist and so there were no casualties on either side.
 That same day Barbara again engaged Norge and some other vessels in another inconclusive action.
 Although Barbara only suffered one man wounded, she was badly damaged and had to put into Hawk roads, Gothenburg.
 While her crew was repairing her she took on so much water that she sank.
 Morgan was able to refloat her a few days later.
 Barbara again visited Flagstrand under a flag of truce.
 There he encountered an officer from Norge who reported that the last encounter with Barbara had cost Norge three men killed and six wounded.